olivierbouchomsfontys/microservices-e2e/README.md

 # RabbitMQ

-Demo for a microservice architecture, using RabbitMQ and CQRS pattern.
+Demo for a microservice architecture, using RabbitMQ, API gateway and CQRS pattern.

 ## Prerequisites